Daniel-KM/Omeka-S-module-Mirador/README.md

 Installation
 ------------

+### Access to IIIF images

+Mirador is based on IIIF, so the images should be available through an image server compliant with this protocol.
+So for you own images, you need either [Cantaloupe] or [IIP Image] or the module [Image Server].

+With [Image Server], if you need to display big images (bigger than 1 to 10 MB according to your server, your network, and your users), you need to create tiles.
+The tiling means that big images like maps and deep paintings, and any other images, are converted into tiles in order to load and zoom them instantly.
+And if you use the image engine [vips] with the module [Vips], tiles can be created in real time in most of the common cases.

+### Installation of the module

 See general end user documentation for [installing a module].

 First, if wanted, install the two optional modules [Generic] and [Blocks Disposition].